Why is memory important: Learning from past experiences

 • Where their home was located

-• Who they could trust and who were not trustworthy
+• Who they could trust and who was not trustworthy

 What we can most certainly conclude is that memory plays a central role in everyone’s life.